-C. Individuals with disabilities served through other components of the workforce development system; and
+C. Individuals with disabilities served through other components of the workforce development system; and was completed in September 2022, due to delays with the pandemic.

-DVR conducts the Triennial Comprehensive Statewide Needs Assessment (CSNA).
-The purpose of the assessment is to provide current and relevant information on the needs of individuals with disabilities so that DVR can develop programs and allocate resources that will address the identified needs.
-DVR worked with San Diego State University to complete the CSNA for PYs 2018-2020, which was completed in September 2022, due to delays with the pandemic.
 Once the data was gathered from the CSNA covering the period 2018-2020, HDVR works with the SRC and other stakeholders to address the findings in the CSNA and determine goals and strategies to address the rehabilitation and service needs of identified eligible individuals also being served through other components of the statewide workforce development system and identified in the CSNA.
 The CSNA for PY 2021-2023 will be completed in calendar year 2024, which ensures DVR's compliance with 34 C.F.R.
 361.29.
 HDVR continues to address the needs identified in this area from the CSNA for PYs 2018-2020 which included the following: